Joseph Pennell: Little Wakefield

-In 1880 Joseph Pennell created Little Wakefield, an etching of the Little Wakefield estate.
+In 1880, Pennell created Little Wakefield, an etching of the Little Wakefield estate.
 The building is a home located on what is now South Campus of La Salle University, and is currently called St. Mutiens hall.
-This estate was built by Thomas Fisher in 1829 and was occupied by his families for generations; now it is the residence of the Christian Brothers of the University.
+This estate was built by Thomas Fisher in 1829 and was occupied by his families for generations; now it is the residence of the Christian Brothers of the university.
 The etching depicts the house lived in by the second generation of Fishers.
 During World War I it was used as demonstration center for a local branch of the National League of Women's Service.
 Little Wakefield was also the location where Thomas R. Fisher ran the first knitting factory in America.